guranjot/ayushman_app/README.md

 ## Overview

-Ayushman App is a mobile application built using Flutter that aims to provide users with access to healthcare services and information.
-Whether you're looking for nearby hospitals, scheduling appointments with doctors, or learning about various health conditions, Ayushman has you covered.
+Ayushman App is a mobile application built using Flutter that provides users with access to healthcare services and information, including a chatbot feature for personalized health recommendations.
+Powered by machine learning, the chatbot suggests Ayurvedic medicines based on the user's input about their symptoms or health condition.

 ## Features

-- **Find Healthcare Providers**: Search for hospitals, clinics, and doctors in your area.
-- **Appointment Booking**: Schedule appointments with healthcare professionals hassle-free.
+- **Chatbot**: Interact with a chatbot to receive personalized Ayurvedic medicine recommendations based on symptoms or health conditions.
 - **Health Information**: Access reliable information about health conditions, treatments, and wellness tips.
 - **User Profiles**: Create personalized profiles to manage appointments and health records.

-- **Notifications**: Receive reminders for appointments and health-related updates.
+## Machine Learning Model

+The chatbot functionality in Ayushman App utilizes a machine learning model deployed on Render.
+The model is based on the k-nearest neighbors algorithm, which suggests Ayurvedic medicines based on symptom similarity.

 ## Getting Started